Designated Area Migration Agreements (DAMA)

 Note that Skilled and Business Migration do not assess the skills and qualifications of the nominee - this is the remit of the Department of Home Affairs at nomination stage.

-The employer will need to provide relevant documentation to support their variation request, including recent Labour Market testing.
+The employer will need to provide relevant documentation to support their variation request.
 See DAMA Variation Request for further details.

 No. When nominating an overseas worker for a TSS visa the approved sponsor will select a proposed period of stay up to 4 years.
 To re-nominate the employee once their visa expires, you will need to have a position available in your Labour Agreement for the relevant year.
 This may mean you will need to submit a Variation Request for approval.